HDFGroup/h5serv/docs/Reference/GroupOps/DELETE_Group.rst

 Description
 ===========
 The implementation of the DELETE operation deletes the group with the UUID given in the URI.
 All attributes and links of the group will also be deleted.
+In addition any links from other groups **TO** the deleted group will be removed.

 *Note:* Groups, datatypes, and datasets that are referenced by the group's links will **not** be deleted.
 Use the DELETE operation for those objects to remove.